 The radicalization of genocide

-Parallel to the massacres they committed in the occupied territories, the Einsatzgruppen (mobile extermination units) followed the advance of the front and systematically killed more and more Jews in eastern Ukraine.
+Parallel to the massacres they perpetrated in the occupied territories, the Einsatzgruppen (mobile extermination units) followed the advance of the front and killed more and more systematically the Jews in eastern Ukraine.

-The radicalization of the Jewish massacre is clearly visible in the many examples of killings, such as in the Zhitomir region, where 3,000 Jews were murdered in July 1941, about 10,000 in August and 27,000 in September.
-In the newly conquered regions, massacres were immediately widespread.
-In urban areas, they often killed more than 10,000 people, as the sad example of Babi Yar (33,000).
+The radicalization of the massacre of Jews is clearly visible with the numerous examples of killings, as in the region of Zhitomir, where 3,000 Jews were murdered in July 1941, about 10,000 in August and 27,000 in September.
+In the newly conquered regions, massacres were immediately of great magnitude.
+In urban areas, they often exceeded 10,000 victims like the sad example of Babi Yar (33,000).

-In Crimea (attributed to Ukraine by Khrushchev after the Second World War but a self-governing Soviet republic at the time of the German invasion) there lived about 65,000 Jews.
-When the Germans conquered the region, at the beginning of November 1941, some 35,000 Jews had fled further east.
-About 8,000 Jews were mobilized in the Red Army.
-The Germans thus found about 23,000 Jews who were quickly victims of a genocidal machine now running at full speed on Soviet territory.
-Killer units roamed the countryside to ensure that no designated victim escaped.
-Between mid-December and mid-January, gas trucks were also tested.
+In Crimea (attributed to Ukraine by Khrushchev after the Second World War but autonomous Soviet republic at the time of the German invasion) lived about 65,000 Jews.
+When the Germans conquered the region, at the beginning of November 1941, about 35,000 Jews had taken refuge further to the east.
+About 8,000 Jews had been mobilized in the Red Army.
+The Germans thus found about 23,000 Jews who were quickly the victims of a genocidal machine now running at full speed on Soviet territory.
+The killer units roamed the campaigns to not let any designated victims escape.
+Between mid-December and mid-January, gas vans were also tested.

-According to the Ukrainian historian Alexander Kruglov, it can be assumed that about one third of Ukrainian Jews escaped genocide, which means that, on the contrary, about one and a half million Jews died: 500,000 in 1941, more than 700,000 in 1942 and 200,000 from 1943 until the Wehrmacht finally abandoned Ukraine in 1944.
+According to the Ukrainian historian Alexander Kruglov, one might think that about a third of Ukrainian Jews escaped genocide, which means that, conversely, about one million five hundred thousand Jews died: 500,000 in 1941, more than 700,000 in 1942 and 200,000 from 1943 until the final abandonment of Ukraine by the Wehrmacht in 1944.

 The first denial, that of the Nazis

-The example of sub-Carpathian Ukraine shows that the Nazis murdered or had murdered Jews as long as they could hold a part of the country.
-However, as soon as the defeat of Stalingrad, the retreat had been considered and, with it, the need to erase the traces of crime.
+The example of subcarpathic Ukraine shows that the Nazis murdered or had Jews assassinated as long as they could hold a part of the country.
+However, from the defeat at Stalingrad, retreat had been envisaged and, with it, the need to erase the traces of the crime.
 The Nazis were the first negationists.
-The SS loaded commandos, commanded by Paul Blobel (former leader of Einsatzkommando 4a) and grouped under the name of camouflage
+The SS loaded commandos, commanded by Paul Blobel (former head of Einsatzkommando 4a) and grouped under the name of camouflage

-“Operation 1005”, to find the sites of the massacres and make disappear the bodies of the victims.
-But the sites of the massacres were too numerous to be found before the Red Army arrived.
-The killings were not only carried out by the Einsatzgruppen but also by the Ordnungspolizei, various units of the Waffen SS and the Wehrmacht.
+'operation 1005', to find the places of the massacres and to remove the bodies of the victims.
+But the places of massacres were too numerous to be all found before the Red Army arrived.
+The killings had not only been carried out by the Einsatzgruppen but also by the Ordnungspolizei, various Waffen SS units and the Wehrmacht.
 The NKVD commissions, following the Red Army, provided the first systematic information on the genocide of the Jews.

-In archival matters, the Nazis were also unable to make all traces disappear.
-Too many copies of the Einsatzgruppen reports had been distributed for them to be removed altogether.
-The British had, as early as the summer of 1941, intercepted transmissions from the Ordnungspolizei.
-It was from these documents as well as from the trials conducted in the Federal Republic of Germany, beginning at the end of the 1950s, against former police officers that the in 2004, the investigation conducted by Patrick Desbois and Yahad’s team to locate the mass graves of the «Shoah par balles».
+In terms of archives, the Nazis could not either make all traces disappear.
+Too many copies of the Einsatzgruppen reports had been distributed for them to disappear.
+The British had, by summer 1941, intercepted the transmissions of the Ordnungspolizei.
+It is from these documents as well as from the trials conducted in the Federal Republic of Germany, starting at the end of the 1950s, against former police officers that it was possible to begin, in 2004, the investigation conducted by Patrick Desbois and the Yahad team to locate the mass graves of the "Holocaust by bullets".

 Les zones d'action des Einsatzgruppen en Union sovi�tique